ilyausorov/mta-gtfs/README.md

 ## Changelog (versus original repo)

-- Updated protobuf to 6.8.8
+- Updated `protobuf` to `6.8.8`
-- Updated GTFS parsing to use methods found in protobuf@6.8.8
+- Updated GTFS parsing to use methods found in `protobuf@6.8.8`
-- Updated data in data/gtfs folder using the update_gtfs.sh script.
-RUN IT REGUARLY, perhaps cron it on your server!
+- Updated data in `lib/data/gtfs` folder using the `update_gtfs.sh` script.
+RUN IT REGUARLY folks, perhaps cron it on your server!
-- Updated the `parseObj` method in `utils/index` to conform to the new data model for trips
+- Updated the `parseObj` method in `lib/utils/index` to conform to the new data model for trips
-- Updated the `schedule` method in `mta.js` to confirm to the new data model for trips
+- Updated the `schedule` method in `lib/mta.js` to confirm to the new data model for trips

 ## Usage